If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 Content Detail

-Learn where to look for species of birds that are in the Chicago area this winter, and observe the migratory species that overwinter in this region.
+In this birding class at The Morton Arboretum, learn where to look for species of birds that are in the Chicago area this winter, and observe the migratory species that overwinter in this region.
 In addition to outdoor exploration, some class time will be spent indoors developing field identification skills; discussing, choosing, and using birding equipment; reviewing daily checklists; and learning calls and field identification marks.

-This program meets in person at The Morton Arboretum.
 There will be outdoor winter explorations in each session.

-Instructor: Denis Kania, global birder and birding instructor
+Instructor: Denis Kania, birding instructor

 Age: 16 and older

-Instructor Denis Kania, global birder and birding instructor
+Denis Kania, birding instructor

 Denis Kania has been teaching ecology and bird-related classes for The Morton Arboretum since 1997.
 He is a founding member of the DuPage Birding Club and leads outings nationally and abroad.
 When he is not teaching, he is monitoring birds at Fermilab or traveling to the friendly corners of the world in search of birds that he has not seen before.